Libera-Chat/libera-chat.github.io/content/_guides/clients.md

 keyboard shortcuts.
 These typically do not need mouse navigation, so they are great for running on servers and accessing remotely.

-Both of these are free and run under Linux, macOS, and Windows (using WSL or Cygwin)
+Both of these are free and run under Linux, macOS, and Windows (using WSL or Cygwin):

 - [Irssi](https://irssi.org/)
 - [WeeChat](https://weechat.org/)